 Either the landlord or the tenant can bring a retail premises dispute to VCAT by filing an application form and paying a filing fee.
 Hearing fees also apply.

 Generally your solicitor or another legal professional can represent you at the tribunal.
 If you do not have representation it is the duty of the presiding tribunal member to give you guidance and acquaint you with the procedural rules.

-The Small Business Commissioner may also intervene in proceedings before the tribunal and become a party to the proceeding.
+The VSBC may also intervene in proceedings before the tribunal and become a party to the proceeding.

 Case Study: Solving problems with your landlord